foldedtoad/dwm3000/README.md

 The conbination of PCA10056 board + DWS3000 shield will be the standard/default platform thoughout this document.

 While other Zephyr-supported boards might be used, they have not been tested.
-Only Zephyr API calls have been used, so code >>should<< be portable.
+Only Zephyr API calls have been used, so the code is intended to be portable to other boards.

-A `micro-USB` cable will also be needed.
+A `micro-USB` cable will also be needed to connect the PCA10056 to your build system.
 This USB cable will allow both debugging and flashing of firmware onto the PCA10056 board.
 Use of Segger's Ozone is recommended, but not required.

 Many of the examples will require two or more PCA10056+DWS3000 setups, such as the micro-location examples.

-**WARNING:** You will need to trim the PCA10056 board's P20 connector pins, as they extend too far upwards and will contact pads on the bottom of the DWS3000 shield, causing electical problems.
+**WARNING:** You will need to trim the pins on the PCA10056 board's P20 connector, as they extend too far upwards and will contact pads on the bottom of the DWS3000 shield, causing electical problems.

 **NOTE:** Because the PCA10056 board incorporates a Segger JLink debugger (on-board), it is highly recommended to install the Segger JLink package on your development system: it's free, and provides support for gdb, pyocd, and Ozone (Segger's debugger).

 **NOTE:** The PCA10056 board incorporates JLink software includes RTT-console support, which is used as a logging console.
 This eliminates the need to configure and run a seperated UART-based console when developing.
-An easy-to-use shell command (rtt.sh) included, can be use to display console output.
+An easy-to-use shell command (rtt.sh, see below) included, can be use to display console output.

 ### DWS3000 Board/Shield Support